GA-SF-ADI/adi-2-resources/week-6-testing/26-monday-testing/lessons/espresso-lesson/readme.md

         .perform( /* some action */ );
 ```

-The perform method takes in an array (comma-separated [varargs](https://docs.oracle.com/javase/1.5.0/docs/guide/language/varargs.html)) of `ViewAction`s.
+The perform method takes in comma-separated variable number of arguments or  [varargs](https://docs.oracle.com/javase/1.5.0/docs/guide/language/varargs.html)) of `ViewAction`s.
 These are actions that will be done to the matched view, sequentially.

 > Check: Take a minute and come up with a list of ViewActions with your partner.
 Share out!